bcrowell/dorcas/README.md

 five or six lines of text.
 The software estimates the line spacing, which the user should check; if it's way off, put in a different value for guess_dpi or guess_font_size.
 The software tries to find a particular character chosen by the user, say "e."
-The user evaluates whether the seed font is a good match; fine-tunes spacing_multiple and fudge_size;
+The user evaluates whether the seed font is a good match; fine-tunes spacing_multiple and adjust_size;
 and fiddles with the threshold for matching.

 2. Initial matching: Run the software on an image that's big enough to have most of the common letters of the